Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 3/README.md

 #### HTML
 Added back in the aside
-Put the aside and articles in a flex box for layout
+Put the aside and articles in a flex box for layout Updated products page to use flex boxs for the products

 #### CSS
 Made the aside appear on the right side of the screen Made the aside change color on hover
+Css for the flex boxes on the products page
 #### JS
 Made the aside open a new window to a google link
 Made the home and page buttons redirect to the pages